 Yes.
 It is a legal requirement to present the return flight ticket when arriving at Irish border control.
 Not having the return flight can result in deportation.
-If, later on, you decide to postpone your return trip, there is no problem, as a student the flight ticket allows this change with no charge.

 No. There is no legal requirement.
 However, accordingly to the CDC (Centres for Disease Control and Prevention), all travellers should make sure they are up-to-date on routine vaccines before any trip.
 The recommend vaccine to have before your trip is Hepatitis A. To learn more: https://wwwnc.cdc.gov/travel/destinations/traveler/none/ireland

 It is recommended to bring from 500 to 800 euros per month.
 However, if you are enrolled in a long-term course, 3,000 euros is the minimum amount to prove sufficient funds to remain in the country for 6 months.
 We also recommend students bring extra money, around 4,000 euros.